Medically reviewed by Vicky Davis, FNP

 ExtenZe is sold in several formulations.
 Some of these may include additional or different active ingredients from those listed above.
 If you’re considering ExtenZe, you can read the ingredients list on the product’s packaging to check its contents.

 Other ingredients may also cause side effects.
-For example, as an androgen, DHEA can cause side effects, such as male pattern baldness, acne and breast swelling (gynecomastia).
-It’s also associated with heart health issues such as changes in cholesterol and high blood pressure.
+For example, as an androgen, DHEA can cause adverse effects due to its effects on hormone levels, including male pattern baldness, acne and breast swelling (gynecomastia).

 Because of these potential side effects, it’s important to talk to your healthcare provider before using ExtenZe or any other male enhancement supplements.